 Oxford has many infrastructure needs both above ground and underground.
 Our sewer and water systems are aging and in need of major upgrades to support the number of people in our community.
 We have been blessed to have had both good leaders and adequate funding to repair and replace it over the years, but we are still in need of extensive upgrades.

-Over the past four years, water and sewer upgrades have been facilitated across our community – from upgrades at several of our water treatment plants, sewer rehabilitation and extensions, new lift stations and extending water and sewer to new water tanks at the old Whirlpool location and in Oxford Commons.
+Over the past eight years, water and sewer upgrades have been facilitated across our community – from upgrades at several of our water treatment plants, sewer rehabilitation and extensions, new lift stations and extending water and sewer to new water tanks at the old Whirlpool location and in Oxford Commons.
 We were proud to secure $1.7M from the Army Corps of Engineers to help with the costs of these projects.